 One of the most emotionally touching places in Turkey, today we visit the WWI Battlefields of Gallipoli including Lone Pine and Chunuk Bair Memorials, ANZAC Cove, The Nek, Johnston's Jolly, original trenches and tunnels.

-Step back in time today as we visit Troy and its famed Trojan Horse, followed by a tour of the magnificent acropolis of Pergamon.
+Step back in time today as we visit Troy and its famed Trojan Horse.
+We continue on to Bergama and catch the new cable car up to the magnificent acropolis of Pergamon.
 Its impressive temples and library made it a renowned cultural and political centre in its time.

 Absorb yourself in history today with a guided tour of Ephesus and a visit to the site of the Temple of Artemis.
 Feel the mystical atmosphere of the ancient city and theatre before continuing to the former Greek village of Sirince, famous for its fruit wines.
 Carpet weaving has long traditions in Turkey and at the carpet village we learn how the carpets are made by hand and what determines their value.